kbdharun/kbdharun/README.md

 5.Windows Calculator<br>
 6.WSL<br><br>

-I aim to contribute something to Github and its community and make a difference in it.
+I aim to contribute something to Github repositories and make a small difference in it.

 🔭 I’m currently working on a way to improve our current generation's technologies.